LuisRococo/LuisRococo/README.md

 ## Hi there 😁

 My name is [Luis Peña](https://www.linkedin.com/in/luis-roberto-pe%C3%B1a/).
-I am a Softare Engineer based in México.
+I am a Software Engineer based in México.

 I love finding solutions to problems through code and products.

-I stand out on Web Development areas like Backend, Frontend and Databases.
-I have worked in Mobile Development and arduino.
+I stand out on Web Development 👨‍💻 areas like Backend, Frontend and Databases.
+I have worked in Mobile Development 📱 and Arduino 🤖.

 Some of the technologies I use include:
 - React